nacnudus/tidyxl/README.md

 ![iris-screenshot](/home/nacnudus/R/tidyxl/vignettes/iris-screenshot.png)

-Formatting is available by using the columns `local_format_id` and `style_format_id` as indexes into a separate list-of-lists structure.
+Formatting is available by using the columns `local_format_id` and `style_format` as indexes into a separate list-of-lists structure.
 'Local' formatting is the most common kind, applied to individual cells.
 'Style' formatting is usually applied to blocks of cells, and defines several formats at once.
 Here is a screenshot of the styles buttons in Excel.

 ![styles-screenshot](/home/nacnudus/R/tidyxl/vignettes/styles-screenshot.png)